Innovation Exchange —

 Identifying and spreading innovative practice to help close health equity gaps for Children and Young People’s Mental Health.

-Our 2022 Health Equity Innovation Challenge is focused on identifying and spreading innovative practice to help close health equity gaps for Children and Young People’s Mental Health in access to care, quality of care, opportunities for a healthy life and agency in managing individual health.
-The theme of this year’s challenge is anxiety.
+Our 2022 Health Equity Innovation Challenge focused on identifying and spreading innovative practice to help close health equity gaps for Children and Young People’s Mental Health in access to care, quality of care, opportunities for a healthy life and agency in managing individual health.
+The theme of the challenge was anxiety.

-Due to the strength of this year’s applications, we are delighted to announce that we are able to support six innovations in total, with funding combined from the UK Office for Life Sciences and the South West AHSN’s Regional Health Equity Programme Fund.
+Due to the strength of the applications, this funding was extended to support six innovations in total, with funding combined from the UK Office for Life Sciences and Health Innovation South West’s Regional Health Equity Programme Fund.

 • BFB Labs: a game-based digital therapeutic intervention for children aged 7-12 years, from lower socio-economic rural and coastal areas, designed to improve self-management and reduce anxiety.